jnozzi/cocoadev.com/markdown/NSTableViewImagesAndText.md

 - moore
 ----

 I was recently playing around on my own with this, and the way I did it was slightly different.
-I similarly made the Image<nowiki/>And<nowiki/>Text<nowiki/>Cell subclass, but instead of having my own setImage, I made an Image<nowiki/>And<nowiki/>Text<nowiki/>Info class (as a subclass of General/NSObject), which encapsulates an image and a title.
-That way, i can just return an Image<nowiki/>And<nowiki/>Text<nowiki/>Info instance in my data source -tableView:objectValueForTableColumn:row: like normal and have my cell access it by General/self objectValue] image] or [[self objectValue] title].
+I similarly made the Image<nowiki/>And<nowiki/>Text<nowiki/>Cell subclass, but instead of having my own setImage, I made an Image<nowiki/>And<nowiki/>Text<nowiki/>Info class (as a subclass of NSObject), which encapsulates an image and a title.
+That way, i can just return an Image<nowiki/>And<nowiki/>Text<nowiki/>Info instance in my data source -tableView:objectValueForTableColumn:row: like normal and have my cell access it by self objectValue] image] or [[self objectValue] title].
 I also overrode the [[NSCell<nowiki/>s -image and -title accessors to return those values.
 It simplifies things a bit in my opinion.

--- General/BrianMoore
+-- BrianMoore

 ----
 Have a little example ?